-- Gently rub the anthers with brush, brush gathers yellow pollen.
+- Gently rub the anthers with a brush, brush gathers yellow pollen.
 Now rub the pollen onto the sticky lobes of the pistil.
-The pistil is center stalk that rises in the middle of the flower.
+The pistil is the center stalk that rises in the middle of the flower.

 Pests and Diseases Of Growing Lemons In Containers

 - Neem oil: Neem oil is the best natural insecticide for many worms and sucking insects.
-Mix water with necessary amount of neem oil.
+Mix water with the necessary amount of neem oil.
 Spray it on the affected areas.

 - Fungal diseases and bacterial diseases can attack the lemon trees, you can use some natural remedies to cure your plants.